10 Facts About Do the Right Thing

 “Spike didn’t tell me he needed anger and angst and exhaustion,” Perez explained.
 “Instead, he just said, ‘I need you to kill it.’
 I thought, okay.
 I thought I killed it in the first hour.
 Freakin’ eight hours later, this freakin’ man had me still dancing.
 I had tennis elbow, my knee was swelling.
 So, I forgot about the lyrics, the original words—you know, Elvis, John Wayne?
 To me, it was all 'Spike, Spike, Spike, I hate you, I hate you, I hate you!'
 And when rage and hate just poured out of my body, pure exhaustion, he went, ‘Cut, print it!
 We got it!'"

-7. Lee hired the Nation of Islam's paramilitary to serve as set security.
+7. Spike Lee hired the Nation of Islam's paramilitary to serve as set security on Do The Right Thing.

 The production descended on a Bedford-Stuyvesant street in late summer 1988, building Sal’s Famous Pizzeria and painting murals, but largely leaving the neighborhood in its natural state for the shoot.
 To ensure safety, they hired members of Fruit of Islam, then run by Louis Farrakhan, to act as on-set security.
 One of their first jobs was boarding up known crack houses and guarding them to deter drug abusers from returning.